Doroteo-Arango/Gym-Companion-Tracker/README.md

-# Gym Guide & Tracker using Flask
+# Flask Gym & Health Companion
 ## Introduction:
-In the age of heart disease, chronic illnessses, & lack of exercise, staying active is essential for the prolonging of human life.
+In the age of heart disease, chronic illnessses, & lack of exercise, staying active is essential for quality of life.
 In this Flask web-application, fitness enthusiasts are given a tool to track their progress, learn about muscle hypertrophy, and calculate their Body Mass Index (BMI).
 This web-application focuses on one of the larger niches of the exercise community, those who train for strength, & hypertrophy.
 This application is very user-friendly whether the user is a novice, or adept-lifter.
 By providing users with an easy-to-use fitness companion, this web-application aims to be an indispensible companion to exercise training.
 ## Features:
 User Registration: A personal user account must be created to personalise experiences in private, ensuring progress & data are securely stored for future usage.